 1. Two old friends and business colleagues, Dickie (Marley) and Freddie (Fred Draper), pick up a prostitute named Jeannie (Gena Rowlands) and go to her house for raucous, drunken revelry.
 All at once, Freddie becomes jealous of Dickie.
 He breaks the mood, dropping his antic manner to ask Jeannie to name her price.

 2. Dickie returns home to his wife, Maria (Lynn Carlin), with whom he laughs, gossips, and playfully spars, until she casually speaks of seeing something from “the woman’s point of view.”
-All at once, Dickie erupts in a bitter tirade, which culminates in his demand for a divorce.
+All at once, Dickie erupts in a bitter tirade that culminates in his demand for a divorce.

-3. Jeannie distractedly works with a partner to entertain two johns, all the while wanting to get away from them and meet Dickie in a nightclub.
-Another scene of drunken revelry, broken this time when one of the johns, out of nowhere, shouts, “What the hell do we care about two whores?”
+3. Jeannie distractedly works with a partner to entertain two johns, all the while wanting to get away from them to meet Dickie at a nightclub.
+Another scene of drunken revelry, broken this time when one of the johns, out of nowhere, shouts, “What the hell do we care about

-The fifth moment of unmasking, and the most extreme, happens off-camera, in the aftermath of drunken revelry.
-We watched Maria take Chet to bed.
+The fifth moment of unmasking, and the most extreme, happens off camera, in the aftermath of drunken revelry.
+We have watched Maria take Chet to bed.
 The next time we see these characters, Chet is panicked and Maria is limp on the floor, having taken an overdose of sleeping pills.

 Faces is a movie of scenes that never end, populated by characters who feel they can’t go on.
 Like all great period pieces, it deserves to be preserved, in as pristine a condition as possible.
 Like all great movies, it resists being sealed up airtight in final form.
 The uncontrollable promptings that the characters feel and embody in Faces remain as alive and unruly now as when the picture was made.
 Enjoy the permanence of the disc.
 Be grateful for the mess it can’t clean up.